 savecommand to have these values loaded for new msfconsole sessions.

 You should still verify that settings are correct before

 run-ing any exploits.
 Not all modules will draw from the global datastore.

 With all options set, now it’s time to launch the exploit!
 Type:

 run, but that’s less fun.)

 You should now be presented with the “meterpreter >” prompt.
 If you see this, then congratulations!
 You’ve exploited your first remote host.

-Now that we have access, let’s run a few commands to give you an idea of the power of the meterpreter interface.
+Now, let’s explore your newfound power.
+You are operating malware, meterpreter, that is running on a remote, compromised host.
+Run a few commands to give an idea of the power of the meterpreter interface.

 To see all possible Meterpreter commands, type